 1.1 Characteristics of oxygen

 Oxygen itself cannot burn, but it is a very active combustion-supporting gas with chemical properties, which is a strong oxidant.
 Oxygen is combined with other substances to form oxides.
 The oxidation reaction is always going on.
 It is easy to explode when mixed with combustible gases such as hydrogen, acetylene, methane, coal gas, and natural gas in a certain proportion.
 The ability of its chemical reaction increases significantly with the increase of oxygen pressure and temperature.
-The higher the purity of oxygen, the higher the pressure makes greater risk.
+The higher the purity of oxygen, the higher the pressure makes greater the risk.
 When all kinds of grease come into contact with high-pressure oxygen, a fierce oxidation reaction will occur, which will burn or even explode quickly.
 So oxygen is not only a combustion-supporting gas but also can promote the spontaneous combustion of certain flammable substances.

 1.2 Explosion of oxygen